When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Nurses are the primary caregivers in many pediatric healthcare settings – both acute and community health settings.
 They can be the first healthcare professional that the pediatric patient sees or caregiver seeks to assess the patients during health and illness.
 Mental health must be a part of the comprehensive pediatric health assessment and this assessment takes knowledge and skill.
 The nurse needs to be able to identify the signs and symptoms of prevalent mental health problems in the pediatric patient population as well as treatment interventions.
 Finally, the healthcare professional must be able to recognize the indications of a mental health emergency in the pediatric patient and the appropriate interventions.

 This course identifies the components required to complete a comprehensive pediatric mental health history.
 It also discusses the signs and symptoms of prevalent pediatric and adolescent mental health problems and treatment interventions for mental health problems and emergencies.
-After completing this course, the nurse will be able to conduct a mental health assessment in the pediatric patient and recognize the appropriate interventions.
+After completing this course, the nurse (including the certified case manager nurse) will be able to conduct a mental health assessment in the pediatric patient and recognize the appropriate interventions.
 References and resources are presented in this course to reflect the most recent evidence in pediatrics and pediatric nursing from the healthcare literature at the time of publication.

 - Discuss the purpose of the mental health assessment on a pediatric or adolescent patient